gateio/gateapi-go/docs/OptionsApi.md

                                  Secret: "YOUR_API_SECRET",
                              }
                             )
-    status := "open" // string - Only list the orders with this status
+    status := "open" // string - Only list the orders with this status.

     result, _, err := client.OptionsApi.ListOptionsOrders(ctx, status, nil)
     if err != nil {